 On 31 August, the British fighters suffered their heaviest losses – and Townsend was among them when his Hurricane’s fuel tank and cockpit were hit by a Messerschmitt over Kent.
 A shell smashed into Townsend’s foot, leaving him soaked in petrol and blood.
-A landing was impossible and he bailed out, landing in a mass of brambles.
-He was taken to hospital, where the surgeon pulled a heavy-calibre bullet from his left foot and amputated his big toe.
+A crash landing was impossible and he baled out, landing in a mass of brambles in front of two startled women.
+Having convinced the Home Guard and a policeman that he was an RAF pilot, everyone adjourned to the Royal Oak Hotel in Hawkhurst for drinks.
+He was eventually waved off by a “wonderfully friendly little crowd” and that night a surgeon extracted a 20mm shell from his left foot and amputated his big toe.

-Townsend was promoted to the substantive rank of Squadron Leader on 1 September 1940, receiving a Bar to his DFC for his “unflagging zeal and leadership”.
+Townsend was promoted to the substantive rank of Squadron Leader on 1 September 1940, receiving a Bar to his DFC the same week.

 Back in the cockpit

-The same month, 85 Squadron was transferred to Church Fenton in Yorkshire.
-His wound prevented him from walking properly, but not from flying, He was helped into a Hurricane and took off.
+In September, 85 Squadron was transferred to Church Fenton in Yorkshire.
+Townsend’s wound prevented him from walking properly, but not from flying, He was helped into a Hurricane and took off.
 Reporting to the base doctor, he was told: “It will be some time before you can fly again”.
 “I’ve just been flying,” dead-panned Townsend, and no more was said.